ama-lyn/wireframing/README.md

 3. **Reduces Miscommunication and Rework**

 Wireframes act as a **blueprint**.
 Developers know what to build.
 Designers know what to refine.
 Stakeholders know what to expect.

+## Real-World Scenario: Catching Usability Issues Early

+### Scenario: Designing a Mobile Checkout Flow

+A product team was working on a mobile e-commerce app and began the process with a **low-fidelity wireframe** of the checkout screen.
+The wireframe included form fields for shipping details, payment info, and a “Place Order” button at the bottom.

+During a feedback session with the UX team and a few non-technical stakeholders, a critical issue was flagged: **the form looked overwhelming on a small screen**.
+All fields were stacked vertically, making the checkout experience feel long and tedious — especially on older phones with limited screen space.

+### Resolution

+Instead of moving forward to high-fidelity designs or code, the team:

+- **Reorganized the layout** in the wireframe using collapsible sections (e.g., "Shipping Info" and "Payment Details").
+- Added a **progress indicator** to give users a sense of completion.
+- Ran a quick usability test using a revised high-fidelity wireframe in Figma.

+These changes made the process feel **shorter and more intuitive**, reducing perceived friction during checkout.

+### Impact on the Final Product

+By identifying and resolving this issue early in the wireframing stage:

+- Development avoided unnecessary rework or code changes.
+- The team delivered a cleaner, more user-friendly experience.
+- Conversion rates during checkout improved after launch.

+---

+### ✅ Conclusion: The Role of Wireframing

+This scenario highlights how wireframing helps teams **spot usability problems early**, long before a single line of code is written.
+It fosters fast iteration, improves communication, and results in a product that feels intentional and user-centered.
+Whether you’re sketching on paper or building interactive mockups in Figma, wireframing is one of the smartest ways to build better software.